Welcome to today's edition of the Rush 24-7 podcast.

 He's been getting a free ride.

-He got a free ride because Bill Clinton's ham-handed racist approach to attacking him in those southern states uh rather than attacking him on his record, which is virtually non-existent, and on his campaign tactics.
+He got a free ride because Bill Clinton's ham-handed racist approach to attacking him in those southern states rather than attacking him on his record, which is virtually non-existent, and on his campaign tactics.

-Now you might say they can't attack him on policy without discrediting themselves.
+Now, you might say they can't attack him on policy without discrediting themselves.

-And the Clintons, surely they can come up with something here.
+Surely they can come up with something here.

 Obama's been free to define himself as some kind of uniting figure when in fact he's a blank slate.